rodtermaat/RepData_PeerAssessment1/Assignment1.md

 ![plot of chunk unnamed-chunk-5](./Assignment1_files/figure-html/unnamed-chunk-5.png)

 ###2.
 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+Note:  order the data by inteval and mean steps descending, then use the first record to answer the question.

 ```r